Skip to content

 Is a jet-pulse filter the same as a baghouse?

-Baghouse is the broader family term; jet pulse is one of the most common automatic-cleaning architectures within that family.
+Baghouse is the family term; jet pulse is the most common automatic pulse-jet cleaning architecture in that family.
+Other baghouse types use reverse-air or shaker cleaning.

 Which bag media should I choose?